arturochian/gedr/rmd_posts/2015-01-14-01-Introduction.md

 Over the last several years, RStudio has become a very popular IDE (integrated development environment) for R.  In addition to interacting with the R Console, RStudio has many extras built in including version control integration, package building, reproducible research, de-bugging, and built-in text editor with smart highlighting and code completion.
 This is the environment we will be using for the two days and should set you up for continued learning with R.

 ##Exercise 1
+This excercise will make sure R and RStudio are working and that you can get around the basics in RStudio.
+Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. Start RStudio: To start both R and RStudio requires only firing up RStudio.
 RStudio should be available from All Programs at the Start Menu.
 Fire up RStudio.
 You should have done this already (see [post 00](http://jwhollister.com/gedr/2015/01/14/00-Before-The-Workshop/)).

 2. Take a few minutes to look around RStudio.
 While you do this, I will demo a few things.

-3. Make sure you can find the Console Pane, create a new project for Lesson 1, create a new file in the Source Pane, save that file into your newly created project.
+3. Make sure you can find the Console Pane, create a new project for Lesson 1.

+4. Create a new "R Script"" in the Source Pane, save that file into your newly created project and name it "lesson1.R".

+5. Download [Lesson 1 R Code](http://jwhollister.com/gedr/rmd_posts/2015-01-14-01-Introduction.R) and save it to your project.

 ##Using functions
 R is built off of functions and most of everything you do will use a function.